-The colorful rondelles star of summer.
+The colorful rondelles star of summer:

-See all our polymeric heishis beads.
+See all our polymeric heishi beads.

 If you'd like to make your own heishi rondelles, Karine shows you how in her neon polymer heishi tutorial.